yusdirman/yusdirman.github.io/_posts/2018-2-27-scaffold-when-model-already-exist.markdown

 > DO NOT OVERRIDE THE MODEL FILE

 There you have it.
-After the scaffold, you will have a working controller and most important, the form for your model is created and ready to use. :smile:
+After the scaffold, you will have a working controller and most important, the form for your model is created and ready to use. :)

 Thanks.
 Assalamualaikum

-> yusdirman is very lazy to create html form. :laughing:
+> yusdirman is very lazy to create html form. :D